Magazine

 Skills

-• What would it say if they were hiring someone to replace them and had to write a job description of what's required?
+• What would it say if they were hiring someone to replace them and had to write a job description outlining what was required?

 • What are the ideal skills for this job, and how good is our persona at each of them?